 (A) Motions to alter decisions.
-Any party, or person denied party status, may file within 15 days from the date of a decision of the district commission one and only one motion to alter with respect to the decision, or denial of party status.
-No party, or person denied party status, may file a motion to alter a decision concerning or resulting from a motion to alter.
+Any party, or person denied party status, may file within 15 days from the date of a decision of the district commission one and only one motion to alter with respect to the decision, or with respect to the denial of party status.
+Within 15 days of the filing, parties may file a response to any motion to alter which has been timely filed.
+No party, or person denied party status, may file a motion to alter a district commission decision concerning or resulting from a motion to alter.

 (1) All requested alterations must be based on a proposed reconsideration of the existing record.
 New arguments are not allowed, with the exception of arguments in response to permit conditions or allegedly improper use of procedures, provided that the party seeking the alteration reasonably could not have known of the conditions or procedures prior to decision.
 New evidence may not be submitted unless the district commission, acting on a motion to alter, determines that it will accept new evidence.
 (2) A motion to alter should number each requested alteration separately.
 The motion may be accompanied by a supporting memorandum of law which contains numbered sections corresponding to the motion.
 The supporting memorandum should state why each requested alteration is appropriate and the location in the existing record of the supporting evidence.
 Any reply memorandum of law should also contain numbered sections corresponding to the motion.
 Additional requirements concerning motions and memoranda are set out in Rule 12 of these rules.

 (3) The district commission shall act upon motions to alter promptly.
-The running of any applicable time in which to appeal to the environmental court or supreme court shall be terminated by a timely motion filed under this rule.
-The full time for appeal shall commence to run and is to be computed from issuance of a decision on said motion.
+The running of the time for filing a notice of appeal is terminated as to all parties by a timely motion to alter.
 It is entirely within the discretion of the district commission whether or not to hold a hearing on any motion.